blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 - **MySQL (C)**: relational, not NoSQL.
 - **Hive (F)**: OLAP, not low-latency NoSQL.

-Here you go — tidy cards for **Q51–Q54** with quick justifications:

 #### Q51: Fix overfitting in a spam classifier (choose 3)